-Work-Study is a government-subsidized student employment program designed to assist students in financing their post-secondary education.
-These types of jobs are different from other types of part-time jobs because employers must be approved ahead of time.
-Work-Study may be particularly appealing to employers because they only have to pay 30% of the student’s wages – the remaining 70% is paid by the Work-Study program.
+Employers must be approved ahead of time to hire Work-Study students.
+Work-Study may be appealing to employers because they only have to pay 30% of a student worker’s wages – the remaining 70% is paid for by the Work-Study program.

-Employers looking for part-time or seasonal help may post job openings on the Hirealonghorn Job Bank.
-Office policy, however, prevents employment agencies (e.g. temporary, recruiting, and staffing agencies) from utilizing the job bank.
+Students and employers looking for part-time or seasonal work may search and post job openings on the Hire a Longhorn.
+Note: Employment agencies (e.g. temporary, recruiting, and staffing agencies) may not post to Hire a Longhorn.

-The Longhorn Center for Community Engagement offers a wide variety of services to non-profit agencies in search of UT volunteers.
-Agencies must register their organization with the Longhorn Center, to post volunteer positions.
+Students interested in giving back to the community through volunteer opportunities should contact the the Longhorn Center for Community Engagement.
+The Longhorn Center offers a wide variety of services to non-profit agencies in search of UT volunteers (usually unpaid).
+Agencies must register their organization with the Longhorn Center to post volunteer positions.
 Hundreds of UT students, staff, and faculty search the database daily for volunteer opportunities.